AkramsBookshelf/GCT-Unity/SystemOrganization.md

 This structure also prepares the project for more advanced workflows.
 In particular, it aligns closely with the use of **assemblies**, which allow different parts of the codebase to be compiled and managed independently.
 Without a clear separation of systems, introducing assemblies can be difficult and error-prone.
 With this structure in place, however, the transition becomes much more natural.

-In this way, folder organization is not just about cleanliness—it is about laying the groundwork for scalability.
+In this way, folder organization is not just about cleanliness; it is about laying the groundwork for scalability.